KeitaGrant/KeitaGrant.github.io/essays/question.md

 ## Help Needed

-' How many words?
+`How many words?
 Help needed: I have this code, it's almost right: But it needs - You know 3 unique word(s)! - after it.
-Can someone please help me finish this code, it's driving me crazy as I've tried everything to get it out '
+Can someone please help me finish this code, it's driving me crazy as I've tried everything to get it out`

 ### "Smart-ly" asked Question:
 We will now analyze a "smart" question published by... and observe the correct steps taken to look professional.